denistakeda/articles/003_typescript_adt.md

 ## Discriminant

 There are two ways you can model data, with open sets (classes and polymorphism) and closed sets (algebraic data types).
-If you know beforehead the number of possibilities, then it's better to enumerate them all.
+If you know beforehand the number of possibilities, then it's better to enumerate them all.
 To do so ADT usually used.